-An edge change for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.
+A rising edge for the release override signal (source: F06) is expected in the Switch on disabled, Ready to switch on, and Switched on states (E48) so that the brake is released.

 The brake chopper and brake release override are non-functional while the runtime system restarts.